 I’ve briefly annotated this child’s journey below.

 Below: This student is now beginning to write words with beginning and end sounds in place.
 Some high frequency words are spelt correctly.
 Vowels can be seen in words, but they are not always the correct ones.
-There is a mix of lower and upper case letters evident, but I can clearly see words and can read this sentence quite easily.
-The concept of a sentence having a capital letter and full stop is not in place.
+There is a mix of lower and upper case letters evident, however, I can clearly see words and can read this sentence quite easily.
+The concept of a sentence having a capital letter and full stop is not yet in place.

 Below: This student is now writing words the way they sound.
 The student’s known sight vocabulary is developing and this is evident in this writing sample.
 The concept of writing from left to write is not in place.
 There is still a mix of capital and lower case letters evident.
 This child’s phoneme knowledge is developing well.
 Strategies such as stretching out words are being used well.